This post may contain affiliate links. For more information, please read the full disclosure policy here.

 It may be one of the most cliché things to do in LA, but I do like Santa Monica Pier.
 You don’t have to spend a lot of time here.
 Just walk up the pier and see the sights, like the colourful ferris wheel and Route 66 marker.

 Although most people do ride between the two beaches, we did it on foot.
 I didn’t mind because it meant I could take more photos, and it was such a nice day for a walk (says the girl who got majorly sunburnt).
 Venice Boardwalk is tacky, as most locals will tell you.
 BUT, just saying, the Venice Beach jumpers that are sold in many of the stores are SO soft.
 I have bought one both times and it’s like walking around in pajamas.
-A little insider tip for you.
+You can read about my love for it here 😂.

 I read about this street before heading to LA, and people were calling it one of the hippest streets in the United States.
-It is lined with local restaurants and independent boutiques.
+It’s lined with local restaurants and independent boutiques.
 We had lunch at Abbot Pizza Company and it didn’t disappoint.

 I really enjoyed wandering through the Venice Canals area.
 It was a great place to take photos and admire the cute canal houses.
 I also had major Valentine’s Day flashbacks.